Mary-Omotayo/data-analysis-portfolio/Curriculum Implementation Survey Analysis for Adult and Non-Formal Education/README.md

 🗂 Files Included
 Raw Data.csv – Exported dataset from KoboToolbox

+FACILITATORS DATASET.sav- Dataset from facilitators' questionnaire coded in SPSS

+LEARNERS DATASET.sav - Dataset from learners' questionnaire coded in SPSS

+COMBINED DATASET FOR CORRELATION.sav- Facilitator's and learners' dataset combined for correlation analysis purpose

+QUESTIONNAIRE ON MONITORING.docx- Questionnaire developed for the survey, which was then transfered into kobo collect form.

-Cleaned Data.sav – Processed and coded data in SPSS
+CLEANED DATA – Processed in Excel

-Descriptive Analysis.xlsx – Aggregated summaries and charts
+ANALYSIS RESULT IMPORTED FROM SPSS.xlsx – SPSS analysis result

-Executive Summary.pdf – Summary report of key findings
+EXECUTIVE SUMMARY.docx – Summary report of key findings

 README.md – Documentation